ACRRM/curriculum-docusaurus/docs/rural-generalist/learning-areas/differential-diagnosis.md

 #### CG.K.4

-Identify the system-related and cognitive causes of diagnostic errors, including cognitive bias and heuristics, and describe approaches to reducing cognitive error and improving quality of diagnosis at a healthcare organisation level.
+Identify the system-related and cognitive causes of diagnostic errors, including cognitive bias and heuristics, and describe approaches to reducing cognitive error and improving quality of diagnosis at a healthcare organisation level

 ### Skills